beyond-sharepoint/beyond-sharepoint.github.io/_posts/2017-10-26-creating-an-email-enabled-list-in-O365-pt-2.md

 Now, add yourself (or the user who will be creating the flow) as a member of the Shared Mailbox.
 ![screenshot](/assets/media/2017-10-26-creating-an-email-enabled-list-in-O365-pt-2-02.png "Screenshot")

-> Important: Once you add a Shared Mailbox and grant yourself permissions, you must wait an hour or more before associating with a Flow, otherwise you may encounter an error that states "The specified object was not found in the store., The process failed to get the correct properties.
-We hope that this is resolved once the Trigger gets out of preview.

 Previously, we auto-forwarded messages to a 'Real' mailbox -- that's not needed anymore so at this point, we're done creating the Shared Mailbox.
 Let's start building the MS Flow.

 Create the Microsoft Flow